Leave Out All the Rest: Music video

 The video leaked on May 30, 2008, the same day the band released a statement on their widget at MySpace, saying that the premiere for the video would be on June 2, 2008.
 It featured in the top ten songs of the week on VH1.

-As of October 2022, the music video for "Leave Out All the Rest" has over 200 million views on YouTube.

-While playing a show in Germany (München) in June 2008, Shinoda spoke with Warner Bros.
-Records Germany and they told him that the music video they've made for "Leave Out All the Rest" was not going to be released just yet due to the high success for the single "Given Up" in Germany.
-He later told this to the fans at the show.

 Commercial performance

 The song managed to spend one week on the Billboard Pop 100 without being officially released as a single, at #98.
 The song debuted on the US Billboard Hot Modern Rock Tracks at #35 and peaked at #11.
 It is one of Linkin Park's lowest charting songs in the UK to date, peaking at #90, as well as on the Billboard Modern Rock chart, peaking at only #11.
 "Leave Out All the Rest" debuted on the Billboard Hot 100 at #99 and the Billboard Hot Digital Songs at #72.
 The single would later peak on the Billboard Hot 100 at #94.
-Despite its mediocre chart performance, the single was still certified Gold by the RIAA in 2009 and later reached Platinum in 2017.
+Despite its mediocre chart performance, the single was certified Platinum by the RIAA in 2017.
 Despite the song charting poorly in the UK, it would eventually be certified silver by the BPI for 200,000 units sold in December 2021.